 “From the first day I threw myself into training, ran and tackled for everything and practised my ball skills at every opportunity”.

 Fulham goalkeeper Tony Macedo dives at Roger’s feet

 Hunt finished his first season with a very impressive haul of 21 league goals (plus two more in the cup).
-Taylor resigned in November of that season saying that; “The pressure of trying to win promotion had proved too much” and as his replacement the club brought in Bill Shankly who quickly started making wholesale changes to the squad who finished the season in third.
+Taylor resigned in November of that season saying that; “The pressure of trying to win promotion has proved too much” .
+As his replacement the club brought in Bill Shankly who quickly started making wholesale changes to the squad who finished the season in third.